Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Additional qualitative results

-The generated images in the \ours augmented datasets exhibit several key strengths.
-Firstly, they maintain a high level of realism, effectively capturing the nuances of natural human appearances.
-Secondly, successfully preserves the identity of individuals from the input reference images, ensuring that the augmented data remains faithful to the original person’s characteristics.
+In Figure~\ref{supl:additional_qual}, we provide additional qualitative examples from the MSMT17, Market-1501, CUHK03 (D), and CUHK03 (L) datasets.
+The generated images maintain a high level of realism, effectively capturing the nuances of natural human appearances.
+Also, they successfully preserve the identity of individuals from the input reference images, ensuring that the augmented data remains faithful to the original person's characteristics.
 This is particularly important for re-identification tasks where identity preservation is critical.
-Thirdly, the generated images accurately follow the provided target poses, demonstrating the robustness in handling diverse and complex human poses.
 These additional results further validate the effectiveness of our proposed augmentation method across different datasets.

-\subsection{Analysis on the number of generated images.}
+\section{Analysis on the number of generated images}

-Figure~\ref{supl:optimal_graph} illustrates the effect of varying the number of generated images on the performance of the Re-ID model when using our proposed augmentation strategy.
-To evaluate this, we gradually increased the number of generated images in the training dataset and trained the CLIP-reID model, carefully observing how performance changed with each increment.
-It’s important to emphasize that this augmentation is only applied to the training dataset, with the test dataset remaining unchanged throughout the experiments.
+Figure~\ref{supl:optimal_graph} illustrates the impact of varying the number of generated images on the performance of the Re-ID model when using our proposed augmentation strategy.
+To assess this, we progressively increased the number of generated images in the training dataset and trained the CLIP-reID model, carefully monitoring performance changes at each increment.
+Note that this augmentation was applied only to the training dataset, while the test dataset remained unchanged throughout the experiments.
+Our findings indicate that generating approximately 15 images per person yields the highest performance for the Re-ID model.

-The analysis reveals a clear trend: there is an optimal number of generated images that maximizes the performance of the Re-ID model.
-This trend was consistently observed across all the datasets we analyzed, allowing us to fix the ratio of generated to original images regardless of the specific dataset.